-Swif's Windows Custom CSP Policy feature provides administrators the flexibility to apply custom Configuration Service Provider (CSP) settings to Windows devices.
-Using this policy, you can define highly specific configurations beyond standard policy offerings.
+Swif's Windows Custom CSP Policy provides administrators the flexibility to apply custom Configuration Service Provider (CSP) settings to Windows devices.
+Using this policy, you can define specific configurations beyond standard policy offerings.

 Benefits of Using Custom CSP Policies

-Greater Flexibility: Configure advanced Windows settings that aren't available through the standard Swif UI.
+Greater Flexibility: Configure advanced Windows settings that aren't available through standard Swif policies.

 Precision Management: Define exact configurations required by your organization.